JS Heatmaps Performance Comparison

 Green = Good.
 Yellow = satisfactory.
 Red = struggling

-At the beginning of the tests, all the involved charting libraries successfully render at different FPS and CPU usage, being LightningChart JS v3.3 and v.3.1 two of the three libraries with the highest FPS of 164 Hz.
+Within the next images, the FPS and CPU are demonstrated as a result of a specified heatmap size.
+At the beginning of the tests, all the involved charting libraries successfully rendered at different FPS and CPU usage, being LightningChart JS v3.3 and v.3.1 are two of the three libraries with the highest FPS of 164 Hz.
 LightningChart JS v.3.3 had the lowest CPU usage % with only 12%.

-Appending Heatmaps Performance Results
+Appending Heatmaps

 In these tests, the real-time data is streamed into the heatmap and displayed as fast as possible.
 1 column is added between every refresh.